 What new scientific questions have your results paved the way for?

+Saeid Vakilian: Our results provide new insights into customizing scaffolds for various wound types and enhancing regenerative therapies by loading EVs with specific bioactive molecules

-: What research questions will your laboratory focus on in the future?
+What research questions will your laboratory focus on in the future?

-:
+Sulaiman Al-Hashmi: Our lab is going to build up a translational research platform to address diabetic wound healing.

 Ethics Title Card